tacohitbox/redgen/README.md

 # redgen

 Tool to automate making Reddit accounts, written in Node.
+Made this after the inspiration I got from the [r/place](https://reddit.com/r/place) excessive bot usage of 2022.

 ## features